anthonykoch/website/_posts/2019-02-06-image-compressors-compared.md

 #### tinyjpg

 I've used [tinyjpg.com](https://tinyjpg.com) for a while now.
-They have a webpage uploader where you can upload and compress up to 10 images at one time, with a maximum size limit of 5MB.
-They support compressing pngs or jpegs. tinyjpg is more on the aggressive side, so you need to watch the output quality.
+They support compressing pngs or jpegs.
+This compressor is on the more aggressive side, so you need to watch the output quality.

 #### compressor.io